 - Maintenance should not be minimized on the US network of rails; in fact, maintenance should be kept to a high level.
 The US should not shrink the total number of miles of track (as we have in the past) but should expand them to take freight off of the roads, which is a highly energy-intensive and polluting way to move freight.

 The US Road System

 The US has around 4 million miles of roads.
 Most of these roads were built after the rail network.
 There have most likely been too many miles of roads created.
 This is primarily because they were created during a time of low-cost oil.
-Due to global consumption versus attainable supplies, this looks sure to not be the case in the future.
-In fact, the proliferation of the automobile is causing human civilizations to use up the global petroleum stock far faster than it would have the automobile not seen such wide usage.
+Due to global consumption versus available supplies, this looks sure to not be the case in the future.
+The proliferation of the automobile is causing human civilizations to use up the global petroleum stock far faster than it would have the automobile not seen such extensive usage.